 Rental property investment continues to grow in the US.
 This growth is attributed to rapid urbanization and changes in per capita income alongside other socio-economic factors such as the unaffordability of homeownership.
 Young Americans are delaying home purchases due to steep prices that remain out of reach for many, which is expanding the rental housing market.

 The rental returns in the U.S. have been steadily climbing in recent times.
 However, when seeking to invest in a rental property as a beginner, you must tread cautiously.
 This will help you to avoid common risks in rental property investing.
 Real estate although a profitable field is also equally a very tricky one.
-There's a lot to be wary of including con agents and dealers, substandard properties, and exorbitant charges alongside others.
+There's a lot to be wary of including con agents and dealers, substandard properties, and exorbitant charges among others.
 It's just important that you exercise caution before buying anything.

 Talking about being careful, there's one mistake that every rental property investor must seek to avoid.
 What is this?
 Well, it's the mistake of buying an unprofitable rental property.
 Purchasing such a rental property is like taking all your hard-earned money and throwing it away.
 The property will just be sitting there with you barely earning anything from it.
 Worse still, it may even take from you in the form of repair and maintenance expenses.

-Top 10 Features of a Profitable Rental Property in 2021
+Top 10 Features of a Profitable Rental Property

 1. A Property Worth Your Money

 Before anything else, a real estate investor should be convinced that the given rental property is financially worthwhile.
-Ask yourself whether the property in its current or improved state is really worth spending your money on.
+Ask yourself whether the property in its current or improved state is worth spending your money on.
 How much rent is it likely to earn you per month?

 What's the cost of repairs and refurbishment?
 Is it worth it?
 These are the kind of questions you should be asking yourself beforehand.
 An ideal rental property should earn you an annual gross rent of at least 12% of the purchase price.
 Apply the one percent rule to help you determine this.

 The monthly rent you'll be collecting should at least be 1% of the house's value.
 This is one of the best features of a profitable rental property considered by seasoned real estate investors.
 Additionally, you can also involve a financial expert to help you determine the cap rate.
-This too will help you decide on whether the property is really worth it.
+This too will help you decide on whether the property is worth it.

 2. A Neighborhood With Favorable Clients and Low Vacancy Rates